Department of Psychiatry

 The Division is committed to the practice and advancement of evidenced-based treatments across the full range of therapeutic modalities.
 We have a strong research focus on the neuropsychiatry of aging and early Alzheimer’s disease and the role of social-emotional function in older adults.

-We collaborate with Behavioral Neurology and Neuropsychiatry as part of the Center for Brain Mind Medicine and through ongoing initiatives with primary care practices within BWH.
-Our division plays an integral role in the education and clinical training of Harvard Medical School students, BWH psychiatry residents and Partners Geriatric Psychiatry fellows.
+We collaborate with Behavioral Neurology and Neuropsychiatry as part of the Center for Brain Mind Medicine and through ongoing initiatives with primary care practices within the Brigham.
+Our division plays an integral role in the education and clinical training of Harvard Medical School students, Brigham psychiatry residents and Geriatric Psychiatry fellows.

 Patients with primary mood, psychotic and anxiety disorders receive care in the outpatient settings of BWH and BWFH, particularly in the context of concurrent medical illness and treatment.
 At BWFH, we have an adult inpatient psychiatry clinical/teaching unit, directed by Dr. John Fromson, providing exceptional care for acutely and severely ill psychiatric patients.
 We also have a partial (day) hospital program that provides associated intensive care for those who are significantly ill and/or in crisis, who do not need hospitalization.

 The department's research is vibrant and rigorous, spanning the clinical content areas noted above, and integrating the following approaches: